OpenEx-Platform/docs/docs/administration/openbas-agent.md

 ## Features

-The main features of the OpenBAS agent are:
+The main features of the OpenBAS Agent are:
 - Agent registration on the OpenBAS platform

-  The agent is installed on the asset using an agent-installer.exe file and runs as a service.
+  The Agent is installed on the Asset using an agent-installer.exe file and runs as a service.
-  It communicates with the deployed OpenBAS instance in order to enroll the asset.
+  It communicates with the deployed OpenBAS instance in order to enroll the Asset.

 ![Agent assets status](assets/agent_assets_status.png)

-- Auto upgrade the agent (on start-up and registration)
+- Auto upgrade the Agent (on start-up and registration)

 - Retrieval of jobs to be executed

-  The agent retrieves jobs to be executed from the OpenBAS instance every 30 seconds.
+  The Agent retrieves jobs to be executed from the OpenBAS instance every 30 seconds.
-  For the moment, jobs are implant launches on the asset to be able to execute attacks.
+  For the moment, jobs are Implant launches on the Asset to be able to execute attacks.
   Each job execution logs is kept in a dedicated directory in order to have a trace of what happened (pid, executable).

 - Deleting executables and execution directories

-  The agent deletes implants that have been running for a predefined time and cleans the execution directories.
+  The Agent deletes implants that have been running for a predefined time and cleans the execution directories.

 - Health check

-  The agent pings the OpenBAS instance every 2 minutes to notify it of its healthy status.
+  The Agent pings the OpenBAS instance every 2 minutes to notify it of its healthy status.

 - Cleanup

-  The agent ensures that the processes it has executed are correctly finished or deleted if necessary.
+  The Agent ensures that the processes it has executed are correctly finished or deleted if necessary.
   The maximum time in minutes that a process associated with an execution directory can remain active is 20 minutes.

-  The agent removes execution directories to avoid excessive disk space.
+  The Agent removes execution directories to avoid excessive disk space.
   The maximum time in minutes that an execution directory can be kept before being deleted is 2 days.